AA EODC/Surrender (Export Obligation Discharge Certificate)

 Agreements that lend money to customers should always be documented, and in the event of default, the customer must repay the debt owed to the lender.

-The lending of money to customers should always be documented, and when there is a default by the customer, then the customer is bound to pay the debt owed to the one who lends the funds.
+The lending of money to customers should always be documented, and when a customer defaults, the customer is bound to repay the debt owed to the lender.

-EODC or surrender can only be approved after all the necessary documents are duly filed, including shipping bills, CA certificates, and other evidence of the exports.
+EODC or surrender can only be approved after all necessary documents, including shipping bills, CA certificates, and other evidence of export, are duly filed.

-EODC and the surrender process can be done via the DGFT online portal and hence are quicker and convenient and can also be followed easily to monitor application status.
+EODC and the surrender process can be done via the DGFT online portal, making them quicker and more convenient, and they can also be easily monitored to track application status.

-EODC also assures the exporters that they have fulfilled all the DGFT regulations and obligations in order to prevent lawsuits, fines, or other compliance challenges.
+EODC also assures exporters that they have complied with all DGFT regulations and obligations to prevent lawsuits, fines, or other compliance challenges.

-The EODC is an official document that could be saved so as to be referred to later by the exporters or during the audit or record keeping of their exports.
+The EODC is an official document that can be saved for later reference by exporters or during the audit or record-keeping of their exports.
 It gives solid evidence of the delivery of export responsibilities.

 The registration is to be limited to exporters who have been granted an AA to import raw materials or inputs tax-free for the purpose of creating goods for export.

-The exporters should have undergone all the procedures and rules in the AA scheme and be in proper utilization of the imported inputs and records.
+The exporters should have complied with all procedures and rules under the AA scheme and be properly utilising the imported inputs and records.

 The exporters are expected to be in possession of all the supportive documents like shipping bills, Chartered Accountant (CA) certificates, and other export-related evidence to be presented at the time of application.